dansheffler/dtsheffler.com/_posts/2014-07-21-two-goals-of-note-taking.md

 ---
 title: Two Goals of Note Taking
+tags: [Notetaking]
+summary: I argue that we should separate out what I call engagement notes from memory notes.
 ---

 For years I experienced frustration in my note taking because I did